fastify/fastify/docs/Reference/Request.md

 - `routerPath` - Deprecated, use `request.routeOptions.url` instead.
 The
   path pattern defined for the router that is handling the request
 - `is404` - true if request is being handled by 404 handler, false if it is not
-- `connection` - Deprecated, use `socket` instead.
-The underlying connection of the incoming request.
 - `socket` - the underlying connection of the incoming request
 - `context` - Deprecated, use `request.routeOptions.config` instead.
 A Fastify internal object.
 You should not use